 Health plans need to lower ER costs, no matter what type of populations they serve—from Medicaid and Medicare to private, commercial plan members.
-Non-urgent ER visits cost the U.S. $4.4 billion annually, and ER costs, according to a new CDC report, have doubled in the past decade.
+Non-urgent ER visits cost the U.S. $4.4 billion annually.

 Fortunately, there are several steps health plans can take to turn the tide.
 We’ve gathered four strategies that can have an impact.
 These are best-practice tactics gained and refined from our work with more than 75 of the nation’s premier plans.

 Four ways to help reduce unnecessary ER visits in your health plan population